Treating bipolar disorder

 If you have bipolar disorder, you can learn to recognise the warning signs of an approaching episode of mania or depression.

-This will not prevent the episode from occurring, but it will allow you to get help in time.
+This won't prevent the episode occurring, but it will allow you to get help in time.

-This may mean making some changes to your treatment, perhaps adding an antidepressant or antipsychotic medicine to the mood-stabilising medication you are already taking.
-Your GP or specialist can advise you about this.
+This may mean making some changes to your treatment, perhaps by adding an antidepressant or antipsychotic medicine to the mood-stabilising medication you're already taking.
+Your GP or specialist can advise you on this.